bitovi/academy/src/technology-consulting/6-communication-methods.md

 - **Keep a daily log:** Maintain a brief daily log of your work to help you quickly recall what you’ve done when preparing for daily scrum meetings.
 This also helps in tracking progress over time.
 - **Clarify the focus:** Make sure everyone knows what’s most relevant for the team to hear.
 Encourage sharing blockers, dependencies, and key progress rather than getting into the weeds.
+- **Listen to everyone else:** Look for opportunities to support your other team mates,

 Questions to reflect:

 - How do you ensure that your daily scrum meeting updates are concise yet informative?
 Are there any adjustments you could make to improve this balance?

-### Standups
+### Daily scrum meetings

-The idea of a stand-up meeting is to ensure a brief discussion of important issues, current challenges and their solutions.
+The idea of a daily scrum meeting is to ensure a brief discussion of important issues, current challenges and their solutions.
 Once the core issues are discussed, the team can quickly disperse to carry out that day’s initiatives.
 It’s important to do your part to make daily scrum meetings effective but efficient.

 #### Prepare in advance